-In this section, we will provide an in-depth analysis of the CrossDoc architecture.
-For each module in the design, we will provide a brief description of its purpose, create a diagram that outlines how this module fits into the larger whole, and describe exactly how and when this module is interfaced through detailed interface descriptions.
-These technical descriptions will serve as the blueprint to CrossDoc and establish how such a system should be formed.
+For each module in the design, we will provide a brief description of its purpose, create a diagram that outlines how this module fits into the larger whole, and describe exactly how and when this module is interfaced.
+These technical descriptions will serve as the blueprint to CrossDoc and establish how such a system should be created.